-Today we’re going to talk about something quite exciting and unexpected: the arithmetic of polynomial rings over finite fields and its similarity to the arithmetic of the integers.
-We’ll first run though some preliminary observations about the arithmetic of the polynomial rings which will suggest that it behaves similar to the arithmetic of the integers.
+We’re going to discuss the arithmetic of polynomial rings over finite fields and its similarity to the arithmetic of the integers.
+We’ll first run though some preliminary observations about the arithmetic of polynomial rings which will suggest that it behaves similar to the arithmetic of the integers.

 Here is how the following will proceed: we’ll look at analogues of the -function as well as the classic theorems of Euler and Fermat, and conclude with some discussion of a zeta-function over the polynomial rings.